Homemade Gyro Meat

 Set weights (like heavy pans) on top of the brick to compress it for ~30 minutes while it cools and/or refrigerate overnight.

 Remove the pans and plastic wrap.
-Refrigerate up to 1 Week or freeze up to 3 months.
+Refrigerate the unopened Sous Vide bag, up to 1 week.

-Serve with Pita Bread, thinly sliced Red Onions, fresh Tomato slices, Tzatziki sauce, and Garlic Srirachi Sauce.
+Serve with Pita Bread or Ćevap Lepinje, thinly sliced Red Onions, fresh Tomato slices, Tzatziki sauce, and Garlic Srirachi Sauce.